wenleicao/wenleicao.github.io/_posts/2021-02-21-Programmatically_Retrieve_Flat_File_MetaData_by_Python.md

 I hope you feel this function is helpful.

-As always, I will include the download link <a href="/Files/blog41.zip">here</a> for Jupyter notebook and source files and outputfiles.
+As always, I will include the download link <a href="/Files/blog41.zip">here</a> for Jupyter notebook and source files and output files.

 Thanks and keep safe in 2021.